Dental abscess: causes and treatments | Sana Oris Dental Clinic, Paris 8

 The intervention of a dentist or stomatologist is necessary to treat an abscess, as this infection does not heal on its own.

-To treat a periapical dental abscess, it is necessary to conduct a thorough examination of the oral cavity, which may be accompanied by X-rays.
-Next, the dentist or stomatologist drains the abscess to remove the pus it contains.
+To treat a periapical dental abscess, a thorough examination of the oral cavity is required, which may be supplemented by X-rays.
+The dentist or stomatologist then drains the abscess to remove the pus it contains.
 This procedure is performed under local anesthesia in two stages:

-• Preliminary cleaning of the tooth canals containing infected tissue, i.e., the dental pulp, down to the root tip.
+• Preliminary cleaning of the tooth’s canals containing the infected tissue—that is, the dental pulp—all the way to the tip of the root.

-• Application of a paste in place of the removed pulp, to prevent the formation of a new abscess
+• Applying a paste in place of the removed pulp to prevent the formation of a new abscess

 When an abscess develops in the gum, it is referred to as a gingival abscess.
 In this case, the abscess in the gum is incised and drained.
 The space between the tooth and the gum must be cleaned at the same time.